Travel

 After a couple of kilometres the road became more curvy and for a while I didn’t pass any cars, or motorbikes.
 There were no buildings to be seen.
 I sighed with relief.
 There’s nothing better than driving on an open road, with wind on your face and green mountains around you.

 At one point I passed a huge tree, surrounded by little phi houses (locals believe that the ghosts, called in Thai phi, inhibit the houses.
 Every business, institution, and house has one of those little huts.
-Every morning the owner of the place prays there and offer drinks and food to the ghosts), statues of monks and elephants.
+Every morning the owner of the place prays there and offers drinks and food to the ghosts), statues of monks and elephants.
 I stopped there for a minute or two to take photos.
 I wanted to stay a little longer, but the mosquitoes were literally eating my alive.

 Phi houses